-Recruiting donors in person is one of the most effective ways Cancer Council WA can raise money for research, support and prevention.
+Recruiting donors in person is one of the most effective ways we can raise money for vital cancer research, support services and our education and prevention programs.
 By pledging to make regular monthly gifts, our donors are providing us with long term predictable income, and allowing us to fund long term projects and programs.

 Frequently ask questions about face-to-face fundraising:

 - What is face-to-face fundraising?